Please click or scroll down for:

 August – May Annually, Denver, CO

 RIHEL provides leadership training, builds linkages among leaders, and strengthens the relationships among health professionals, environmental professionals, the academic community, the public sector, and the private sector (click HERE for more information about RIHEL and its various programs).
-RIHEL’s Advanced Leadership Training Program (ALTP) is a year-long program designed to help current and emerging leaders understand their leadership behaviors, enhance their leadership skills, make use of the collaborative process to address complex problems, and create an interdisciplinary network of colleagues who are dedicated to the health and environment of the RIHEL region (CO, WY and NM).
-Topics studied and practiced include: exemplary leadership practices, collaborative leadership, diversity assets, difficult conversations, peer coaching, intentional action for leaders, systems thinking, advocacy and influence, and communicating through the media.
+RIHEL’s Advanced Leadership Training Program (ALTP) is a year-long program designed to help current and emerging leaders understand their leadership behaviors, enhance their leadership skills, make use of the collaborative process to address complex problems and create an interdisciplinary network of colleagues who are dedicated to the health and environment of the RIHEL region (CO, WY, and NM).
+Topics studied and practiced include exemplary leadership practices, collaborative leadership, difficult conversations, intentional action for leaders, systems thinking, advocacy and influence, and communicating through the media.
 ALTP begins in August each year and completes the following May.
 Applications are accepted each year from mid-January through April 30th.

 Click HERE for more details about the program.